Jing-yilin/twitterapi-mcp-server/README.md

 # TwitterAPI MCP Server

-A Model Context Protocol (MCP) server that provides access to Twitter data through the TwitterAPI.io service.
+A Model Context Protocol (MCP) server that provides access to Twitter data through the [TwitterAPI.io](https://twitterapi.io/) service.
 This server enables Claude and other MCP clients to interact with Twitter's ecosystem without requiring Twitter developer account approval.

+> **Attribution**: This project is a fork of [kinhunt/twitterapi-mcp](https://github.com/kinhunt/twitterapi-mcp) with bug fixes and improvements to match the official TwitterAPI.io documentation.

 ## Features